http4k/http4k/src/docs/guide/howto/create_a_custom_json_marshaller/index.md

-title: http4k How-to: JSON APIs
+title: http4k How-to: Create a custom JSON marshaller
 description: Recipes for using JSON in http4k applications with a variety of popular JSON APIS

 ### Gradle setup